shaibachar/swaggerTransformer/README.md

 ## Overview

-The script `swaggerTransformer.py` reads a Swagger/OpenAPI specification file (`swagger.yaml`), validates it, and generates WireMock mapping files for mocking API responses.
+The script `swaggerTransformer.py` reads all Swagger/OpenAPI specification files from the `swaggers` directory, validates them, and generates WireMock mapping files for mocking API responses.
 It supports both OpenAPI 3.0 and Swagger 2.0 specifications.

 ## Features